loveencounterflow/intervoke/README.md

 ### Plural Nouns

-Since [English plural rules are far too complex](https://en.wikipedia.org/wiki/English_plurals) to be covered by anything less than extensive rule apparatus and long lists of special cases, `Phrasal_prompter` uses a simple-minded algorithm (copied from [Sindre Sorhus' `plur`](https://github.com/sindresorhus/plur), re-implemented as [`GUY.str.pluralize`](https://github.com/loveencounterflow/guy#guystr)) to guess plurals of nouns where not explicitly given in the declaration.
+Since [English plural rules are far too complex](https://en.wikipedia.org/wiki/English_plurals) to be covered by anything less than extensive rule apparatus and long lists of special cases, `Phrase_prompter` uses a simple-minded algorithm (copied from [Sindre Sorhus' `plur`](https://github.com/sindresorhus/plur), re-implemented as [`GUY.str.pluralize`](https://github.com/loveencounterflow/guy#guystr)) to guess plurals of nouns where not explicitly given in the declaration.
 Use of plurals is only done for readability (so one